Clint Steindl: NBL and Europe

+State leagues

+In 2014, Steindl played for the Mackay Meteors in the Queensland Basketball League (QBL), averaging 13.6 points in 17 games.
+He returned for a four-game stint with the Meteors in 2015.

+In 2018, Steindl joined the Cockburn Cougars of the State Basketball League (SBL).
+He suffered a fractured left wrist in just his second game.

+In 2019, Steindl played for the Perry Lakes Hawks in the SBL.

+In 2024, Steindl played for the Hobart Chargers of the NBL1 South.

 National team career

 Steindl was selected to compete on the Australian under-19 squad that toured France in 2007.
 In 2011, he made his debut for the senior national team, the Australian Boomers.
 In 2013, he won gold at the Stanković Cup and silver at the World University Games.

 In June 2022, Steindl was named in the Boomers' World Cup Qualifiers team.

-Personal
+Personal life

 Steindl's wife is former Perth Lynx player Kayla Standish.
+The couple have two children.

+As of February 2025, Steindl was completing his master's degree in teaching at the University of Tasmania.